Core

 Ensemble(architecture::Function, J::Integer)

-Defines an ensemble of estimators which, when applied to data Z, returns the median (or another summary defined by aggr) of the individual estimates (see, e.g., Sainsbury-Dale et al., 2025, Sec.
-S3).
+Defines an ensemble of estimators which, when applied to data Z, returns the mean (or another summary defined by aggr) of the individual estimates (see, e.g., Sainsbury-Dale et al., 2025, Sec.
+S5).

 The ensemble can be initialised with a collection of trained estimators and then applied immediately to observed data.
 Alternatively, the ensemble can be initialised with a collection of untrained estimators (or a function defining the architecture of each estimator, and the number of estimators in the ensemble), trained with train(), and then applied to observed data.
 In the latter case, where the ensemble is trained directly, if savepath is specified both the ensemble and component estimators will be saved.

-Note that train() currently acts sequentially on the component estimators.
+Note that train() currently acts sequentially on the component estimators, using the Adam optimiser.

 The ensemble components can be accessed by indexing the ensemble; the number of component estimators can be obtained using length().